JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 Rigorous **exception handling** is applied to make sure the **stability** of the software which would run continuously for a long time. **Input** values are checked strictly at every step.
 All operations of **writing** to the database will not be executed until reaching the final page, ensuring the **safety** of data even if the software crashes.
 The config and theme are well checked before the frame shows.
 It will generate a default file if the file is missing.
 If **theme** configuration fails to load, it will use theme "*Cobalt*" and "*Onyx*" as **default**.
 If any of the **config** load failed, *Satisflight* will **refuse to start** for **safety** reasons.

-### Design Principles

-- [ ] wz help me : )

 ## Implementation and Testing

-*• Discuss the implementation strategy and iteration/built plan.
-• Discuss the test strategy and test techniques you have used in your testing.
-EBU6304 – Software Engineering (2021/22) Page 5 of 7
-• Discuss the using of TDD.
-Note: TDD is not required for developing the whole software, however, you should try to use TDD to develop a few programs.*

 ### Implementation